Les Ames © Getty Images

 A correct and classical batsman, with fluent style and gorgeous drives, Ames was reputed to be an entertainer with the bat.
 When well set, he often essayed high lofted drives that bore his unmistakable signature.

-In 1933, after a gruelling and controversy ridden Bodyline tour of Australia, he scored 3,058 including three double-centuries and six other hundreds.
-This season also saw him getting his highest first class score – 295 against Gloucestershire at Folkestone scored in a little over 240 minutes, containing a six and 34 boundaries.
+In 1933, after a gruelling and controversy-ridden Bodyline tour of Australia, he scored 3,058 including 3 double-centuries and 6 other hundreds.
+This season also saw him getting his highest First-Class score — 295 against Gloucestershire at Folkestone scored in a little over 240 minutes, containing a six and 34 boundaries.
 Wisden estimated that he scored at around 50 runs per hour throughout his career.